 - Endovascular therapy uses microcatheters inserted into the blood clot from the groin or the arms.

-- Carotid endarterectomy surgery can help remove plaque from arteries.
-In the procedure, a surgeon makes a tiny incision in the front of the neck to expose the carotid artery, removes any plaque blocking it, and then closes it using a skin graft.
+- Carotid endarterectomy can help remove plaque from the carotid arteries.
+In the procedure, a surgeon makes a tiny incision in the front of the neck to expose the carotid artery, removes any plaque blocking it, and then closes the incision with a skin graft.
 Carotid endarterectomies can help reduce the risk of additional ischemic strokes but are risky for some patients, especially those with heart disease or other conditions like rheumatoid arthritis.

 - Stents and angioplasty surgery also use the carotid arteries.
-A balloon device is inserted into the carotid and then inflated to help expand the narrowed artery or support the vessels.
+A balloon device is inserted into the carotid artery and then inflated to expand the narrowed artery or support the vessel.

 Stem Cell Treatment for Hemorrhagic Strokes

 The goal of hemorrhagic stroke treatment is to control/stop the bleeding and reduce any extra pressure on the brain.
-Medications for Hemorrhagic strokes include warfarin (Jantoven, Coumadin) and anti-platelet medications such as Plavix (clopidogrel) to help prevent blood clots.
-Note that anti-clotting medications and some blood thinners can conflict with stem cell therapy.
+Medications for Hemorrhagic strokes include warfarin (Jantoven, Coumadin) and antiplatelet medications such as Plavix (clopidogrel) to help prevent blood clots.
+Note that anticoagulants and some blood thinners can interfere with stem cell therapy.
 Other medicines for Hemorrhagic strokes are used to lower intracranial pressure, lower blood pressure, prevent seizures, or prevent vasospasm.

 - Surgical blood vessel repair can also be used to treat blood vessel abnormalities caused by hemorrhagic strokes.
-This procedure is done after an aneurysm, stroke, arteriovenous malformation (AVM), or any other types of vascular malformations that are caused by hemorrhagic stroke.
+This procedure is done after an aneurysm, stroke, arteriovenous malformation (AVM), or any other type of vascular malformation that is caused by hemorrhagic stroke.

-- Surgical clippings are tiny clamps placed at the bottom of the aneurysm to try to stop blood from flowing into it.
+- Surgical clamps are tiny devices placed at the base of the aneurysm to prevent blood from entering it.
 These clamps also keep the aneurysm from re-bleeding or bursting.

 - Endovascular embolization, or “Coiling,” can be done via a catheter to fill the aneurysm.
 This blocks any blood flow to the aneurysm and helps the blood to clot as it usually does.
 Surgical AVM removal can be used to reduce any risk of rupture and also lower the risk of having another hemorrhagic stroke due to the risks associated with AVM removal surgery.
 Highly focused radiation, or Stereotactic radiosurgery, is a minimally invasive treatment to repair vascular malformations.